 CERTAIN UNALIENABLE RIGHTS

 It’s not freedom from debt that I want to focus on in this essay but “the position of a liberated citizen of the Kingdom of God.”
 There is a high-level demonic war going on in the spirit to stop you from living by faith in God.
-This is Satan’s master plan.
+As already said, this is Satan’s master plan.
 He desires to turn you away from Spirit-led living as a son of God toward his protection, provision, and a secular humanistic form of rule.

 The born again disciple is not a slave but a free man in Christ.
 Jesus set you free.
 Who the Son sets free is free indeed.
 In other words, you are a free man with certain God-given unalienable rights.
 Satan has no authority over these rights.